 How often do you award grants for this program?
 How do I apply?

-The NHPRC accepts applications for Access to Historical Documents once each year.
+The NHPRC accepts applications for Access to Historical Records once each year.

 Our application process is through Grants.gov.
 The easiest way to keep track of the funding deadlines is to subscribe to their Find Grant Opportunities page.
 We are listed as a "Sub-Agency" under the National Archives and Records Administration.
 You should read our Apply for a Grant page for detailed instructions on how to apply.
 Do not wait until the deadline date to become familiar with Grants.gov.

-After you have completed an application, NHPRC staff will send out your application to your State Historical Records Advisory Board and to 5-7 professional peer reviewers, all of whom will comment on your project's narrative and budget.
-We will then send you these reviews along with a ”questions letter” in order that you might briefly clarify any unresolved matters before we submit the application to the Commission.
+After you have completed an application, NHPRC staff will send out your application to State Historical Records Advisory Board (State Board) representatives and to 5-7 professional peer reviewers, all of whom will comment on your project's narrative and budget.
+We will then send you these reviews in order that you might briefly clarify any unresolved matters before we submit the application to the Commission.
 Based on your response, reviewers' comments, and staff recommendations, the Commission advises the Archivist of the United States, who makes the final decision on grant awards.

-What role does the SHRAB play in the application and review process?
+What role does the State Board play in the application and review process?

-Most states have an active State Historical Records Advisory Board (SHRAB).
-A list is available on the Council of State Archivists' website.
-When you begin planning for your project, contact your SHRAB coordinator.
-SHRABs may offer advice and sometimes even review a draft of your proposal prior to application.
+A list of State Boards is available on the Council of State Archivists' website.
+When you begin planning for your project, contact your State Board coordinator.
+State Boards may offer advice and sometimes even review a draft proposal prior to application.
 As mentioned above, representatives from the State Board also review your proposal.
 If your State Board is inactive, you may still apply to NHPRC unless you are a state government agency.
-Following formal application, NHPRC staff will submit your proposal to the SHRAB for review.
-NHPRC staff will provide you with the SHRAB coordinator's summarized review comments.

-How much money are we expected to contribute to the total cost of our project?
+How much money are we expected to contribute ?

 We require the applicant institution to provide 25 percent or more of total project costs as cost share.
 Cost share can include both direct and indirect expenses, in-kind contributions, non-Federal third-party contributions, and any income earned directly by the project.